The future of DRS is digital

 Having an app based solution makes Reward4Waste easy and convenient to use, however, for those without a smart phone, we have a home scan option.

-Reward4Waste uses unique codes which are placed on each individual item (either on the physical product or a receipt).
+Reward4Waste uses unique codes, or serialisation, which are placed on each individual item (either on the physical product or a receipt).

 Digitisation is without doubt the future of a true circular economy, allowing for traceability of waste, immutability, flexibility, rich insights and data – for cradle to grave accountability.